flomesh-io/osm-edge-docs/content/en/docs/demos/egress_policy.md

 ## HTTPS Egress

-Since HTTPS traffic is encrypted with TLS, OSM routes HTTPS based traffic by proxying it to its original destination as a TCP stream.
+Since HTTPS traffic is encrypted with TLS, osm-edge routes HTTPS based traffic by proxying it to its original destination as a TCP stream.
 The Server Name Indication (SNI) indicated by the HTTPS client application in the TLS handshake is matched against hosts specified in the Egress policy.

 1. Confirm the `curl` client is unable make the HTTPS request `https://httpbin.org:443/get` to the `httpbin.org` website on port `443`.
     ```console